Your Rights and Responsibilities

 Electronics such as gaming consoles, computers, stereos, tablets, etc.

-Despite the long list of exclusions and limitations, we do provide coverage for items that we knowingly or without dispute damage.
+Despite the long list of exclusions and limitations, we do provide coverage for items that we knowingly and without dispute damage.
 Released Valuation coverage will be provided to all items dropped or damaged on site while in the possession of our movers, assuming they do not meet any of the exclusions above.

 There are three steps to creating a claim: